 There are two parts to busting this myth.
 Firstly, while single mothers definitely do account for the majority of all households living in poverty (52%), less than half (45.8%) actually receive welfare benefits.
-Of That 45.8% who receive welfare benefits, only 23.2% are actually unemployed the entire year.
+Within that 45.8% who receive welfare benefits, only 23.2% are actually unemployed the entire year.
 Now that you understand that this statement, in part, only applies to 23.2% of all single moms, on to part two of busting this misconception.

 Since we’ve already established that 76.8% of single mothers are actually a part of the workforce just like you, then it goes without saying that just as your tax dollars are applied toward Safety Net programs like “welfare” so are theirs.
-Furthermore, you would be surprised just how little of your and working single mother’s tax dollars actually make it into the Safety Net budget.
+Furthermore, you would be surprised just how little of your, and working single mothers’, tax dollars actually make it into the Safety Net budget.
 The majority is spent on Social Security with healthcare for seniors and those who can’t afford coverage being second on the list.

 Single mothers have established and maintained a household on their own for quite some time, and are simply looking for the same thing any other single person is looking for….companionship.
 Single mothers have raised actresses like Angelina Jolie and Kate Beckinsale, actors like Keanu Reeves and Pierce Brosnan, rap stars like Kanye West and Jay Z, athletes like Michael Phelps and Shaquille O’Neal, and even former US President Barack Obama.
 While being a single mother is not ideal, you would be foolish to believe they are looking for a savior.
 They can and will do it on their own if necessary, however, it is a natural human behavior to desire companionship.

 #3 Single mothers are to blame for every ill the world currently faces.